Sponsored in part by

-- A student may include an additional part for electronics; however, if a student writes for electronics, s/he must provide the equipment for performance and perform the equipment him or herself.
+- A student may include an additional part for electronics; however, if a student writes for electronics, they must provide the equipment for performance and run the equipment themself.

 THE STUDENT RECEIVES:

-- 5 mentoring sessions with the advising composer [TBD] during the period of June – Aug, 2020.
-The advising composer will be selected in advance for this season’s particular project and focus.
-Mentoring sessions will be a combination of online and in-person.
+- 5 mentoring sessions with the advising composer during the period of June – August 2022.
+Mentoring sessions will be a combination of Zoom and in-person.

-- Feedback of the performed piece by the advising composer and the musicians.
+- Feedback on the performed piece by the advising composer and the musicians.